 - any tenant of an unregistered lease or licence over the common property.

 The notice will outline what resolution has been made, the person’s right to object to the resolution and how the person can object.
-There is a prescribed form 26 in Schedule 2 of the Unit Titles Regulations 2011 for bodies corporate to use when notifying a designated resolution.
+From 26 of Schedule 2 of the Unit Titles Regulations 2011 prescribes a standard document for bodies corporate to use when notifying a designated resolution.

 What rights do I have if I am served with a notice of designated resolution?